-Ho Chi Minh Trail in San Diego, California, is a difficult hike down the high ocean bluffs of La Jolla through a steep canyon that brings you to Blacks Beach.
+Ho Chi Minh Trail in San Diego, California, is a difficult and potentially dangerous hike down the high ocean bluffs of La Jolla through a steep canyon that brings you to Blacks Beach.

-Warnings aside, the trail travels through a dramatic canyon on La Jolla’s Torrey Pines Mesa and has long been used by surfers to get to the waves at Blacks Beach.
+Warnings aside, the trail travels through a dramatic canyon, Box Canyon, on La Jolla’s Torrey Pines Mesa and has long been used by surfers to get to the waves at Blacks Beach.
 For the sure of foot, it’s a quick way to get to main breaks on Blacks and a fun, adventurous hike.
+There are other ways to get to Blacks Beach, if that’s your main objective, including a paved road and the trail down from Torrey Pines Gliderport.

 - Trail type: Out-and-back